-Energy management is a growing practice among large companies.
-Successful energy management requires detailed information on how the energy is being used; however, this information is not available in facilities which are not actively being monitored.
-For proper energy management, it is necessary for facility managers to understand how and where energy is being consumed.
+Energy management is a growing practice among companies that operate large buildings, campuses, and other complex facilities.
+Successful energy management requires detailed information on how energy is being used.
+However, this valuable information is not available in facilities being actively monitored.
+For effective energy management, facility engineers need to understand exactly how and where energy is being consumed on their properties.

-Energy efficiency is the first step in achieving sustainability in buildings and helps to control increasing energy costs while reducing environmental footprints.
-An energy management system (EMS) can provide metering, submetering and monitoring functions that allow facility managers to gather data that allows them to make more informed decisions about energy use.
+Energy efficiency is the first step in achieving sustainability in buildings and helps to control increasing their energy costs while reducing their environmental footprint.
+An energy management system (EMS) or building automation system (BAS) can provide metering, submetering and monitoring functions that allow facility managers to gather data that allows them to make more informed decisions about energy use.

-Submetering is the installation of metering devices with the ability to measure energy usage after the primary utility meter.
-Submetering offers the ability to monitor energy usage for individual tenants, departments, pieces of equipment or other loads individually to account for their actual energy usage.
-With submetering, a clear and accurate picture of how and when energy is being consumed inside a facility is created.
+Electrical submetering involves the installation power meters (also called power monitors, electrical meters, or energy monitors) that can measure energy usage after it reaches the primary utility meter.
+Submetering offers the ability to monitor energy usage for individual tenants, departments, pieces of equipment or other loads to account for their actual energy usage.

 - Accurate energy monitoring, real-time energy consumption